 - 1 pinch Sea salt and black pepper

-- Mix together the butter, herbs and orange zest.4 tablespoon Butter, 1 sprig Rosemary, 1 sprig Thyme, 2 g Parsley, 1 tablespoon Orange zest
+- Mix together 4 tablespoon Butter, 1 sprig Rosemary, 1 sprig Thyme, 2 g Parsley and 1 tablespoon Orange zest.

-- Put the carrots and onions on a baking tray.
-Put the chicken on top of the and use your fingers to carefully loosen the skin by sliding it under the skin.
-Season with salt and pepper.2 kg Chicken, 2 Carrots, 1 Onion, 1 pinch Sea salt and black pepper
+- Put 2 Carrots and 1 Onion on a baking tray.
+Put 2 kg Chicken on top of the and use your fingers to carefully loosen the skin by sliding it under the skin.
+Season with 1 pinch Sea salt and black pepper.

 - Spread half of the herb butter under the skin of the chicken and the rest all over the skin.
-Push the oranges, lemons and garlic into the bird's cavity.2 Oranges, 2 cloves Garlic, 1 Lemon
+Push 2 Oranges, 1 Lemon and 2 cloves Garlic into the bird's cavity.

-- Pour the stock into the tray.200 ml Chicken stock
+- Pour 200 ml Chicken stock into the tray.

 - Roast for 2 hours.